 The 200 Feet Rule

-The general rule that seems to keep you safe in most all circumstances is 200 feet from a body of water, or from a man-made watering container.
+Most campers and authorities speak of the “200 feet rule”.
+This means that your campsite should remain at least 200 feet away from a body of water or a livestock watering container.
 A body of water includes lakes, ponds, rivers, and streams.
-A man-made watering containing is primarily something used to provide drinking water for cattle, sheep, horses, and other free-range livestock.
+A livestock watering containing is primarily something used to provide drinking water for cattle, sheep, horses, and other free-range livestock.

-The “200 Feet Water Setback Rule” was established by the Leave No Trace Foundation.
+The “200 Feet Rule” was established by the Leave No Trace Foundation.
 The Foundation itself has no legal authority.
-However, the Bureau of Land Management, the U.S. Forest Service, National Park Service, and most all states, have all embraced this setback rule, along with many other guidelines established by Leave No Trace.
+However, the Bureau of Land Management, the U.S. Forest Service, National Park Service, and most all states, have all supported this rule.
+Some have even adopted it as official policy or regulation.
 Read more about this setback rule at, “The 200 Feet Water Setback Rule for Camping Explained“.

 There are some cases where a jurisdiction will require a much further distance from water…